Selling Nursery Products

 Just Starting Out

-If nursery stock is of your own production, sales will amount to less than $1,000 annually AND are only within the county grown, you can file for a fee exempt license:
+If nursery stock is of your own production, sales will amount to less than $1,000 annually AND are only sold within the county grown, you can file for a fee exempt license:

 - Fee Exempt License to Sell Nursery Stock (pdf)